jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-v-elliott.md

 regard to race or color, then I think that nobody would have any complaint.</p>
 <p>For example, the colored child that is over here in this school would not be
 able to go to that school.
-But the only thing that would come down would be the decision that whatever rule you <a name="page15"></a>set in, if you set in, it shall not be on race, either actually or by any other way.
+But the only thing that would come down would be the decision that whatever rule you set in, if you set in, it shall not be on race, either actually or by any other way.
 It would violate the injunction, in my opinion.</p>
 <p>MR. JUSTICE FRANKFURTER: There is a thing that I do not understand.
 Why would